Food Rocks

 The Land (and Journey into Imagination) on a 1993 Epcot Center Guidemap

-When Epcot opened October 1, 1982 (as EPCOT Center), The Land pavilion was sponsored by Kraft Foods and had three major attractions under one roof:
+When the park opened October 1, 1982 as EPCOT Center, The Land pavilion was sponsored by Kraft Foods and had three major attractions under one roof:

 • Listen to the Land, a boat ride, which was modified in 1993 to become Living with the Land;